 First flight this morning by one of the males (PTL).
 Conveniently landed on our garden shelter!
 I eventually caught it 3 hours later and took it to the church, only to discover another juvenile (the female PSL) had come down in the Rectory grounds last night and that had just been returned to the tower.
 Much shrieking by the adults.

 The photo below shows the state of the tower walkway.
-I'm taking names of volunteers for a work-party next month!

 The juveniles very active today, with forays onto the gargoyles.
 First flights soon!